Joshhortt/paint-counter/README.md

 _that uses zero(0) with the words: 'beep', 'boop' respectively_:

 ## Specs

-_This web app will take a user number above zero and return a list of numbers counting up from zero to 48_.</br>
+_his web app will take a user number above zero and return a list of numbers counting up from zero to 48_.</br>
 _If the user enter the number Zero it will return a displayed message_.</br>
 _Some of the listed numbers will be replaced with words_.</br>
 _If the number entered is higher than number 48 it will display an image_:

----
-* replace a non-number with a message
+- Replaces a non-number with a message.
-    * abc --> Upps!
-Please enter only natural numbers
+    - **abc --> Upps!
+Please enter only natural numbers**
-* replace a number less than 1 with a message
+- Replaces a number less than 1 with a message..
-    * 0 --> Upps!
-Please enter only natural numbers
+    - **0 --> Upps!
+Please enter only natural numbers**
-* replace a number that contains 1 with Boop!
+- Replaces a number that contains 1 with Boop!
-    * 1 --> Boop!
+    - **1 --> Boop!**
-* replace a number that is divisible by 3:
+- Replaces a number that is divisible by 3.
-    * 3 --> Boop!, 2, SORRY!
+    - **3 --> Boop!, 2, SORRY!**
-* replace a number that contains 0 with Beep!
+- Replaces a number that contains 0 with Beep!.
-    * 10 --> Boop!, 2, SORRY!, 4, 5, SORRY!, 7, 8, 9, Beep!
+    - **10 --> Boop!, 2, SORRY!, 4, 5, SORRY!, 7, 8, 9, Beep!**
-* input a number greater than 48:
+- input a number greater than 48:.
-    * 49 or higher --> (display an image)
+    - **49 or higher --> (display an image)**
-* Displays all integers from user's input back to one(Boop) if 'reverse' button is selected.
+- Displays all integers from user's input back to one (Boop) if 'reverse' button is selected.

 ## Setup/Installation Requirements